DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 By turning a leaf node into a non-leaf node, the user effectively adds this node to the frontier, queuing it for expansion into a sub-plan.
 Again, if a task node was generated for this leaf, it is deleted, along with any implementation nodes belonging to this task, or any implementation nodes belonging to tasks following it in the ordered list of tasks.

 During code (and procedural mesh code) generation, coding attempts and code evaluations are displayed in nodes that are chained in a sequence, moving from left to right out from the parent task node (itself stepping from a leaf node of the plan tree).
 When the system produces code that compiles and runs successfully in Unreal, screenshots are automatically captured of the first moments of simulation.
 These screenshots, along with feedback produced by a vision language model based on them (in addition to the runtime logs and generated code and actor layout), are displayed in a special ``visual evaluation node'', which is chained to the ``code attempt'' node from which it stemmed.
 These nodes are augmented with a ``compile \& run'' button, which allows the user to compile the code as it was at this state, and launch the editor with the corresponding actor layout.
 The user is then able to inspect the resultant simulation in Unreal Engine.
 They may, for example, make edits to generated code (testing them via recompilation from within the editor), which when saved would then be fed into subsequent iterations of code generation.
 They may also return to the GUI, and edit the feedback generated by automatic evaluation.
 This will then result in the pruning of all implementation steps having this node as parent (or, spatially speaking in the GUI, to the right of or below it), and the rerunning of the subsequent code generation iteration following it.
-In \autoref{fig:user-feedback}, for example, the user has requested a self-playing city simulation.
-The user launches the code at a state wherein the code generator has procedurally laid out generated meshes in a grid-like pattern.
-Via in-editor observation, they confirm the absence of any kind of ground plane beneath the city layout.
-Entering this feedback into the relevant GUI node and resuming the system results in a subsequent node where terrain has been added to the scene.
+In \autoref{fig:user-feedback}, a user launches an intermediate simulation from our running example.
+They find the code in a state wherein the cows are wrongly not loading the generated assets.
+Entering this feedback into the relevant GUI node and resuming the system results in a subsequent node where the cubes are replaced with realistic cow meshes.